Skip to content

 return hmac.compare_digest(expected, header[len("sha256="):])

 If your endpoint returns a non-2xx status or fails to respond within 10 seconds, we retry the delivery once after about 500ms.
 If the retry also fails we log the failure and give up — we do not redeliver later.
+Failures are at the batch level: if a delivery fails after retry, every dial in that batch is dropped.

 To handle missed deliveries, treat the X-OutboundIQ-Delivery-Id as an idempotency key on your side and reconcile periodically against the Dials API.